San Juan County

 If you or someone you know needs more information about domestic violence, sexual assault, rape or stalking, HELP is available.

-CONTACT San Juan County’s Victim Advocate located in the County Sheriff’s Office at 435-587-2237 or the victim advocate at 435-210-2406.
+CONTACT San Juan County’s Victim Advocate located in the County Sheriff’s Office at 435-587-2237

 What is domestic violence?